 Unfortunately, there is no one reliable website dedicated to marshrutka schedules in Georgia.
 You can usually piece together route info through various websites (including this one!).

-Personally, I always like to double check the times either by visiting the station in person the day before or by asking my guesthouse host to call the station.
+Personally, I always like to double check the times either by visiting the station in person the day before or by asking my guesthouse host to call the station or a driver.